 There are few sights more mesmerizing than spotting a blue whale breach.
 At 100k – 150k tonnes, it is the largest mammal on earth.
 Unfortunately, it’s a solitary species that can dive into great depths for unbelievable lengths, making it an unlikely spotting.

 More common sightings include the curious minke and humpback whales, both known for jumping right out of the sea.
 Fin, sperm and right whales – so named because they were once considered the right kind of whale to poach for blubber – are often spotted throughout Antarctica as well.

 While it’s technically a dolphin, the orca (aka killer whale) is often seen in pods hunting penguins, seals, squids and more.

-With their blubbery bodies and bulging, affectionate eyes, seals are easily one of the most popular arctic attractions.
+With their blubbery bodies and bulging affectionate eyes, seals are easily one of the most popular antarctic attractions.
 Like penguins, most seal species can be approached with no real stress to the animal — within reason, of course.
-The weddell is particularly docile around tourists and is often found sunbathing on the ice.
+The Weddell is particularly docile around humans and is often found sunbathing on the ice.
 Other species include the fur, crab eater, leopard and (notoriously pungent) elephant seal.